 Requirements: To qualify for graduation, students must complete the prescribed course of study with a minimum grade point average (GPA) of 3.00 (B) and discharge all financial obligations to the College.
-Students must be within three semester credits of completing all requirements by the end of the winter term to be considered for participation in spring Commencement exercises.
+Students who were expected to complete their degree requirements in the winter semester but did not, and are enrolled with no more than three semester credits remaining, can participate in the spring commencement exercises.